Occupational Lead Poisoning

 Over time, chronic lead exposure can result in permanent health problems such as brain damage, kidney issues, and digestive complications.

 There are many different careers which come with a higher risk of exposing those who pursue them to toxic amounts of lead.
 Occupations at risk for lead poisoning include:

 - Ceramic work

 - Recyclers of scrap metal

 If you are now facing lifelong repercussions of your occupational lead exposure, you should fight for the worker’s comp that you deserve.
-To discuss your case, contact an experienced Raleigh occupational disease attorney from the Law Office of Sam Scudder, at 919-851-3311 today.
+To discuss your case, contact an experienced Morehead City occupational disease attorney from the Law Office of Sam Scudder, at 919-851-3311 today.